Year 3 Kickstarter report card

 alt text

 • As a near-fully remote team, communication between members doesn’t come for free & had to be explicitly planned.
-This resulted in Art Lead acting as an “axle” whose near entire job, at times, became having individual calls to make sure everyone was moving in the right direction and speeds.
+Mark, as Art Lead, ended up acting as an “axle” whose near entire job, at times, became having individual calls to make sure everyone was moving in the right direction.

 • I’ve described the experience as feeling “silo’d”, where I talk with the people I’m directly working with but only rarely interact with people more than one step away.
 As Programming/Creative Lead, I’d get looped in whenever there were bugs/features/designs that required code changes but there are still some contractors I’ve never spoken to.
 I think that’s natural as teams get larger, but when we’re still as small as we are the only reason we’re not interconnected is because we didn’t invest in doing so.